ALL ABOUT OUR ORGANISATION

 CYP engaged by CELLS-Team tell us it is REAL people from similar backgrounds portraying the REAL implications that they relate to, trust and engage with.
 We value our team, so we have an obligation to help them too, empowering them with skills and experience to continue their social restitution and redevelopment.

 Mantra: “Be the person you are meant to be, for you.
-Dont be the muppet others want you to be for them”
+Dont be the fool others want you to be for them”

 My name is Lee.